Table of Contents (collapsible)

 Bower, A.D.; St. Clair, J.B.; Erickson, V. 2014.
 Generalized provisional seed zones for native plants.
 Ecological Applications.
 24(5): 913-919.

 Camp, P.; Sanderson, J. 2007.
 Seed collection, propagation and reintroduction of native wildflowers in the Columbia Basin.
-Wenatchee, WA: U.S. Department of Interior, Bureau of Land Management, Wenatchee Field Office.
+Wenatchee, WA: U.S. Department of the Interior, Bureau of Land Management, Wenatchee Field Office.
 32 p.

 Chambers, K.L.
 1993.
 Nothocalais False-agoseris.
 In: Hickman, J.C, ed.
 The Jepson manual: Higher plants of California.
 Berkeley, CA: University of California Press.
 320 p.